ddevguru/MicroNest/backend/database/SETUP_STEPS.md

 - Check your MySQL user permissions
 - Ensure you have ALTER, CREATE, INSERT privileges

+### **Error: "Index already exists"**
+- This is normal if indexes were already created
+- The script will skip existing indexes

 ## 🎯 **What Gets Created**

 1. **user_preferences** - Notification settings